 Crop residue. management was the second largest driver of emissions.
-Following GHG reporting conventions, biogenic $CO_2$ emissions are excluded from the calculations;.
+Following GHG reporting conventions, biogenic CO2 emissions are excluded from the calculations;.
 Therefore, all residue emissions are driven by methane (CH4) and nitrous oxide (N2O), which originate from burning and composting.
 In the context of coffee production, the most important source of crop residue comes from pruning coffee plants to improve plant health and yield and reduce disease risk..
 Best practice recommends that producers prune a subset of coffee plants each year, creating a significant volume of organic residue to be disposed of or repurposed.

 When burned or composted, pruning residue generated meaningful GHG emissions.
 Conversely, pruning residues that were chipped and spread on the soil resulted in negative emissions by increasing soil carbon.
 However, uncertainty remains about the net balance of soil carbon accumulation due to the preliminary methods used to estimate decomposition.
-Similarly, composted pulp residues applied as an composting.
-Correspondingly, atmospheric $CO_2$ is reduced and then increases, resulting in no net change.
-Due to this "zeroing out," the emissions from plants (referred to as biogenic $CO_2$ ) are typically ignored.
+Similarly, composted pulp residues applied as an

 &lt;sup>17 Crop residue refers to organic waste matter resulting from farm management activities, such as weeding or pruning.

-Plants uptake $CO_2$ during growth and the $CO_2$ is then released during eventual decomposition, burning, or amendment can contribute to soil organic carbon (SOC) along with C from other organic fertilizers.
+&lt;sup>18 Plants uptake CO2 during growth and the CO2 is then released during eventual decomposition, burning, or composting.
+Correspondingly, atmospheric CO2 is reduced and then increases, resulting in no net change.
+Due to this "zeroing out," the emissions from plants (referred to as biogenic CO2) are typically ignored.